 - Branches and Charitable Contributions - Our community leadership and involvement and our philanthropy in communities grows from where we locate our branches.
 We have intentionally sought to open branches in gateway and diverse communities and most of our charitable contributions are allocated to organizations in these communities.
 We recently increased our charitable contribution budget to provide for additional financial contributions to organizations that specifically promote racial justice and equality as well as education of such.

 - Affordable Housing - We have vigorously supported the funding of affordable housing and our team members have played active and significant leadership roles in fostering increased affordable housing in our communities.

-- Board of Directors and our three Regional Advisory Councils - Our board of directors has strong gender diversity and we are actively striving to achieve better diversity of color.
+- Board of Directors and our three Regional Advisory Councils - Our board of directors has strong gender diversity and we are actively striving to achieve better diversity of race, and ethnicity.
 Our three regional advisory councils reflect the diversity of their communities, which has been highly impactful in our discussions.

 Enterprise Bank is an equal opportunity employer and makes employment decisions without regard to race, color, religion, gender, sexual orientation, age, national origin, genetic information, gender identity, disability, marital status, status as a covered veteran, or any other protected status as defined by applicable state and federal laws.
 EOE / M/F/Disabled/Vet